noctrog/3D-Cellular-Automata/README.md

 ## Run

-If you just installed it, from the build folder, run:
+If you just compiled, from the build folder, run:

 ```bash
     ../bin/3D_Cellular_Automata -f ../map.txt